bisdn/bisdn.github.io/index.rst

 ---------------------------------

 Basebox is the BISDN controller package for data center networks with following combinable elements:
-        * Baseboxd is a controller daemon integrating whitebox switches into Linux
+        * baseboxd is a controller daemon integrating whitebox switches into Linux
         * The CAWR controller (Capability AWare Routing) is an optional shim OpenFlow controller that creates a giant switch abstraction from a set of whitebox switches.
 It implements multi-path routing and multi-chassis link aggregation
         * BISDN Linux Distribution is a Yocto-based operating system for selected whitebox switches
         * OpenStack integration of baseboxd can be done via a Neutron ML2 plugin